You’ve probably heard it a thousand times by now: “Building your email list is the key to boosting sales and growing your business!”

 Seriously – you want the topic to be so relevant that they can’t help but sign up.

-Because CoSchedule is a marketing calendar provider, they picked a “marketing planning” topic they knew their audience would likely be interested in learning about.
+They picked a “marketing planning” topic they knew their audience would likely be interested in learning about.

 And they were right.
 566 subscribers attended that webinar.